5 Reasons Dryanuary Sucks

 Jan 2nd – Downloaded works of Czech composer, Bedřich Smetana.
 Played his Piano Trio in G Minor, which he wrote after the third of his daughters died in infancy.
 Its foreshortened melodies and phrases are a musical memorial to his lost girls.
 Wept.
 Felt like a brandy.
 Went to bed.

-Jan 3rd – Fired up GTA4 and went on a three-hour killing spree.
-Wept.
-Went to bed.
-Thirsty.
+Jan 3rd – Fired up Grand Theft Auto and went on a three-hour killing spree.
+Felt empty.
+Or was it thirsty?
+Bed.

 3. Your friends are worse